IVRL/w2s/README.md

     @inproceedings{zhou2020w2s,
-        title={{W2S}: Microscopy Data with Joint Denoising and Super-Resolution for Widefield to {SIM} Mapping}, author={{Zhou, Ruofan and El Helou, Majed and Sage, Daniel and Laroche, Thierry and Seitz, Arne and S{\"u}sstrunk, Sabine}, booktitle={ECCVW},
+        title={{W2S}: Microscopy Data with Joint Denoising and Super-Resolution for Widefield to {SIM} Mapping}, author={Zhou, Ruofan and El Helou, Majed and Sage, Daniel and Laroche, Thierry and Seitz, Arne and S{\"u}sstrunk, Sabine}, booktitle={ECCVW},
         year={2020}
     }